aantron/ocaml.org/data/planet/coq/alleged-hack-of-our-site-just-a-spam.md

 ---

-The alleged &quot;hack&quot; of coq.inria.fr that led to several days of downtime for investigations was nothing more than a spam bug report.
+The alleged "hack" of coq.inria.fr that led to several days of downtime for investigations was nothing more than a spam bug report.
 More details
 <a href="https://sympa.inria.fr/sympa/arc/coq-club/2017-08/msg00040.html">here</a>.